 Why does a tie affecting breastfeeding?
-A restriction or “tie” prevents baby from properly latching to the breast.
+A restriction or “tie” prevents the baby from properly latching to the breast.
 This can be caused by a combination of factors including the baby not being able to open his or her mouth wide enough, the tongue isn’t able to cup around the breast, or the tongue cannot move in the ways needed to efficiently extract the milk.
-Instead of breastfeeding, baby ends up “Nipple Feeding”.
+Instead of breastfeeding, the baby ends up “Nipple Feeding”.

 Understandably, this can result in a very frustrated mother and baby.
-Some babies can breastfeed efficiently with a restriction, but many will struggle with breastfeeding, and even bottle feeding.
+Some babies can breastfeed efficiently with a restriction, but many will struggle with breastfeeding and even bottle feeding.

 Here are some signs you can look for:

 Your baby is having difficulty latching or staying latched at the breast

 Your baby “chomps” or “chews” the nipple, rather than sucking